miberr/Website/Website/blog/2025/01-19-hello-world/index.md

 ✅ Technical tutorials on how to do advanced things <br/>
 ✅ Best practices <br/>
 ✅ Other new or interesting stuff I wanted to share

+Now, I know there is a lot of blogs out there, especially technical blogs, so what makes my blog stand out?
+The content here is going to relate fully or in some capacity to my career, which is Microsoft Power Platform consultancy, as well as Azure.
+I'm a strong believer in Fusion Development, so I'll do my best to bring out the best in both in my series of blogs.

 ## Can you help me?